TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/ac-world-x.md

 _ACMD_END()
 ```

-The above script will move the actor to tile 45 on the x-axis of the current map.
+The above script will move the entity to tile 45 on the x-axis of the current map.